CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 ## Far Hand
 *Difficulty*: 1<br />
-*Target*: One enemy, ally, or the items in a space up to 3 squares away plus 0.9 squares per power level<br />
+*Target*: One the items in a space up to 3 squares away plus 0.9 squares per power level<br />
 *Duration*: Instant<br />
-*Stamina Cost*: 1750, minus 80 per level to a minimum of 750<br />
+*Stamina Cost*: 1250, minus 80 per level to a minimum of 500<br />
 *Channeling Time*: 50 moves, minus 4 moves per level to a minimum of 10<br />
-*Effects*: The psion reaches out and pulls the target toward them, moving it 1 to 6 squares closer plus 0.5 to 1.5 squares per power level.<br />
+*Effects*: The psion reaches out and pulls a set of items toward or away from them, moving it 1 to 4 squares plus 0.4 to 0.9 squares per power level.<br />
 *Prerequisites*: Starting power<br />

 ## Force Shove